2023 Solar Incentives Guide for Ceres, CA - Tax Credits & Rebates

 Next Steps for Installing Solar in Ceres

-Solar incentives might be offered by the federal government, the California government or your local utility company.
-The growing number of available incentives has helped nationwide use of solar energy increase greatly in the last 15 years.
-We suggest talking to your local Ceres solar installation company to learn more about these incentives and to make sure that you're getting all of the money you can for your solar system.
+You can apply for and receive solar incentives from the California government and the federal government, as well as from your local utility company.
+The growing availability of solar initiatives in the past 15 years has helped increase nationwide solar energy use enormously.
+We suggest talking to your local Ceres solar installer for more information about these incentives and to be sure that you're getting all of the money you can for your solar panels.

 EcoWatch's Ceres, CA Solar Incentives FAQs